noiseprotocol/noise_spec/noise.md

    and includes the current `h` value as "associated data" which is covered by the AEAD authentication tag.
 Encryption of static public keys and payloads provides some confidentiality during the handshake phase.
-It also confirms to the other party that the correct key was derived, and also confirms that the sender has a matching view of transmitted handshake data.
+It also confirms to the other party that the correct key was derived, and that the sender has a matching view of transmitted handshake data.

 To send a handshake message, the sender sequentially processes each token from a message pattern.
 The possible tokens are:

- * **`"e"`**: The sending party generates a new ephemeral key pair and stores it in the `e` variable, writes the ephemeral public key as cleartext into the message buffer, and hashes the public key along with the old `h` to derive a new `h`.
+ * **`"e"`**: The sender generates a new ephemeral key pair and stores it in the `e` variable, writes the ephemeral public key as cleartext into the message buffer, and hashes the public key along with the old `h` to derive a new `h`.

- * **`"s"`**: The sending party writes its static public key from the `s` variable into the message buffer, encrypting it if `k` is non-empty, and hashes the output along with the old `h` to derive a new `h`.
+ * **`"s"`**: The sender writes its static public key from the `s` variable into the message buffer, encrypting it if `k` is non-empty, and hashes the output along with the old `h` to derive a new `h`.

- * **`"dhee", "dhse", "dhes", "dhss"`**: The sending party performs a DH between its corresponding local key pair (whether `s` or `e` is determined by the first letter following `"dh"`) and the remote public key (whether `rs` or `re` is determined by the second letter following `"dh"`).
+ * **`"dhee", "dhse", "dhes", "dhss"`**: The sender performs a DH between its corresponding local key pair (whether `s` or `e` is determined by the first letter following `"dh"`) and the remote public key (whether `rs` or `re` is determined by the second letter following `"dh"`).
 The result is hashed